Spells and Magic

 In the world of Bellaria, magic works like how technology does in our own world.
 Just like the lucky ones can get their hands on the newest gadgets, folks born with natural talents can dive into the cool magic in Bellaria.
 Imagine fans that blow enchanting breezes and fridges that keep things fresh using magic.
 Even the palace guards, sworn to protect their queen, rock amulets that amp up their defenses.
 These items come with a hefty arcanite price tag, making magic readily available to only a select few.

 Actual spellcasters are pretty rare.
-Bellaria’s got three magic schools, so there aren’t that many people who can really do magic.
+Bellaria’s got four magic schools, so there aren’t that many people who can really do magic.
 But does that mean it’s impossible to become a magic whiz on your own?
 Nope, not at all.
 Think of it like the super inventive folks coming up with amazing things in our world – only a handful of really exceptional people can pull it off.
 So, when you meet someone who can cast spells, whether they’re a buddy or a rival, chances are they’ve been to one of those magic schools.

 You only need the basic training in the school; by the time you start your PC, you have, so to speak, graduated. >>>